 A newer version is available; see the version menu above for details.

-Welcome to the Puppet Enterprise quick start guide.
+Welcome to the Puppet Enterprise Quick Start Guide (QSG).
 Whether you’re setting up a PE installation for actual deployment or want to learn some fundamentals of configuration management with Puppet Enterprise, this series of guides provides the steps you need to get up and running relatively quickly.
 We’ll walk you through the setup of a monolithic (all-in-one node) installation and show you how to automate some basic tasks that sysadmins regularly perform.

 The following guides present tasks in the order that you would most likely perform them.
 See the prerequisite sections in each guide to ensure you have the required setup.

-Follow these instructions to quickly install a monolithic PE deployment on a *nix machine.
+Follow these instructions to quickly install a monolithic PE deployment on a linux machine.
 A monolithic PE deployment entails installing the Puppet master, the PE console, and PuppetDB all on one node.
-This guide also reviews prerequisites necessary to a PE installation.
+Note you will need to review some prerequisites.

-Follow these instructions to quickly install a Puppet agent.
+Follow these instructions to quickly install a Puppet agent in a *nix environment.
+A computer running the Puppet agent is usually referred to as an “agent node”.
 The Puppet agent regularly pulls configuration catalogs from a Puppet master and applies them locally.
 These instructions include how to sign the agent certificate request in the console.

 Follow these instructions to learn the fundamentals of writing a Puppet module.
 You’ll write a very simple module that contains classes to manage your motd (message of the day) and create a Hello, World! notification on the command line.

-Next, you’ll add a class to your Puppet agent by following these instructions.
-The class you’ll install is derived from the module used in the module installation quick start guide.
+Follow these instructions to add a class to your Puppet agent.
+Instructions are available for Windows and *nix users.
+The class you’ll install is derived from the module used in the Module Installation QSG.

 These instructions introduce you to node classification and role-based access control.
 You’ll create a new node group and add nodes to it.
 You’ll add classes to a node, a process that’s also known as classifying a node.
 Then you’ll create a new user role, and grant that role permission to work with the node group you created.

-Finally, follow these instructions for exercises in writing modules to help you become more familiar with Puppet modules and module development.
+Follow these instructions for exercises in writing modulesto become more familiar with Puppet modules and module development.